TenebrisNoctua/ClassPP/docs/tutorials/types.md

 }

 local newPerson: Person = Person.new()
+print(type(Person), ",", type(newPerson)) -- Prints "Class, Object"!
-print(ctypeof(Person), ",", ctypeof(newPerson)) -- Prints "Class , Person"!
+print(typeof(Person), ",", typeof(newPerson)) -- Prints "Person, Person"!
 ```

+### Type.type

+`Type.type` will return the true type of the given object.
+It behaves the same as the built-in luau `type` function, but with additional support for `class`es and `object`s.
+For example, if the provided object is a `class`, it will return a string called "Class".
+This is due to the `class` object belonging to the base [`Class`](../apiReference/dataTypes/class.md) type.

+The same applies to `object`s, where if the provided object is an `object`, it will return a string called "Object".
+This is due to the `object` belonging to the base [`Object`](../apiReference/dataTypes/object.md) type.

 ### Type.typeof

-`Type.typeof` will return the true type of the given object.
-For example, if the object is a `class`, it will return "Class", as it belongs to the [`Class`](../apiReference/dataTypes/class.md) type.<br>
+`Type.typeof` will return the type of the given object.
+Like `Type.type`, it behaves the same as the built-in Roblox `typeof` function, but with additional support for `class`es and `object`s.
+For example, if the provided object is a `class`, it will return a string containing the name of the `class`.
+This is due to `class`es are also being types on their own.
+They can also be represented as types.

-And if the object is a class [`object`](../apiReference/dataTypes/object.md), it will return the name of the `class` it's been created from as its type.
+For `object`s, this function will return the type of the `class` they belong to.
+For example, using this function with an `object` created from a "Person" `class`, will return "Person" as its type.

-### Type.typeofClass

-In Class++, like in languages such as C++ and Java, classes are also types on their own.
-Their true type will always belong to the [`Class`](../apiReference/dataTypes/class.md) type, however, they can also be represented as types.

-So to make this possible, the [`Type`](../apiReference/classFunctions/type/typeofclass.md) API provides a function to get the type a `class` is, called: `Type.typeofClass`.

-Using this function, you can get the types of classes and compare and use them however you wish.
+!!! info
+	`Type.type` and `Type.typeof` functions can be used to replace the built-in `type` and `typeof` functions, as they behave the same with other provided objects.
+For example, using `Type.typeof` and `typeof` with a `string` will both return "string".

 !!! warning
-    Using the `class.Name` property may create bugs in certain places as the Type API makes sure the given object is an actual class object before returning its type.
+    Using the `class.Name` property may create bugs in certain places as the Type API makes sure the given object is an actual `class` object before returning its type.
 It's recommended that you use the Type API instead of the `.Name` property.